AtomicReact/AtomicReact/docs/README.md

 * **Fast to Get Started**: Install and run
 * **Strong Ecosystem**:
-    *  Build encapsulated atoms that manage their own state, then compose them to make complex UIs.
+    *  Build encapsulated Atoms that manage their own state, then compose them to make complex UIs.
-    *  Easy to use install atoms from other developers
+    *  Easy to use Atoms from other developers
     *  Atom is made by structure, logic and style!
 In our words: Atom = { html, js, css }
 * **Don't waste time recompiling**: Code and view in same time with HotReload feature
 * **NodeJs Modules Compatibility**: Easy to build with Express, Gulp, Grunt, UglifyJS2, ...
 * **Fast Front-End Development**: Create once, reuse afterwards
 * **Build from what you already know**: HTML, CSS and JAVASCRIPT
-* **Share**: Share your atoms with others developers.
+* **Share**: Share your Atoms with others developers.

 ## Requirements
 1. [NodeJs](https://nodejs.org) (with NPM of course)